 Shipments to China rose an annual 2.4 percent while those to the United States rose 3.5 percent.

-Economists say Japan's economy is likely to resume growing in the third quarter after three consecutive quarters of contraction, boosted by a rapid recovery in supply chains, but the outlook is increasingly murky as a strong yen and Europe's sovereign debt crisis erode exports.
+Economists say Japan is likely to resume growing in the third quarter after three consecutive quarters of contraction, boosted by a rapid recovery in supply chains following the March 11 earthquake, but the outlook further ahead looks increasingly in doubt due to a strong yen and Europe's sovereign debt crisis.

 Europe's woes, weak economic growth in other advanced countries and moderating growth in emerging markets top the agenda for a Group of 20 finance ministers' meeting this week.

 Japan is trying to recover from its worst crisis since World War Two after the March 11 earthquake and tsunami devastated its northeast coast and triggered radiation leaks at a nuclear power plant.

 (Writing by Stanley White; Editing by Edmund Klamann)